+Term Definition

-Term Definition Is in the legal custody of the Arizona Department of Child Safety (DCS) or an Arizona Tribe's foster care agency
+In Foster Care In the legal custody of the Arizona Department of Child Safety (DCS)

+or an Arizona Tribe's foster care agency.

-Aged out of an AZ foster care system:
+Aged out of any government foster care system:

 Foster care information is often accessed automatically, and other proof may not be needed.
 However, if no record is found automatically that the person was in DCS or Tribal Foster Care when he or she turned 18, other proof includes: